St. John the Baptist Catholic School

 8th Grade, Jr. High Math

-Mrs. Pierscionek is our 8th grade homeroom and 5th -8th grade math teacher, and she has been at St. John the Baptist for 6 years.
-She has 12 years of teaching experience, and holds a BA from St. Mary’s College, a Masters in Education from Concordia University, and a Masters in Administration from Lewis University.
+St. John the Baptist since 2019.
+She has over 10 years of teaching experience, and holds a BA from St. Mary’s College, a Masters in Education from Concordia University, and a Masters in Administration from Lewis University.
 Additionally, Mrs. Pierscionek is a proud graduate of St. Mary’s grade school in West Chicago and St Francis high school in Wheaton!

 Teaching Philosophy